couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Synthetic-Data/overview.md

 Make a connection to Capella Operational or Couchbase Server

-- This is neccesary for loading data
+- This is necessary for loading data
 - You can defer this for later if you plan just generating schemas and datasets.

 ## Step 3